 Answering those questions is usually up to project managers.
 But sometimes even the PM doesn’t have enough information and data to make the right decisions at the right time.

 AI can bridge those gaps by mining historical project data and offering predictive analytics, intelligent reporting, and advanced decision-making support.

 Enhanced Communication and Collaboration

-A survey by McKinsey & Company found that the average office worker wastes around 20% of the workweek searching for information or files.(2) That’s time that could be spent on project planning, analyzing project risks, or improving existing workflows.
+A survey by McKinsey & Company found that the average office worker wastes around 20% of the workweek searching for information or files.(2) That’s a chunk of time that could be spent on project planning, analyzing project risks, or improving existing workflows.

 Data fragmentation and communication silos are only some of the culprits.
 The overarching problem is that ensuring an uninhibited flow of information takes a lot of effort.